raspberrypilearning/build-your-own-weather-station/en/step_10.md

 This should display a number which matches the number of times your code has made a weather data measurement.

 ![](images/sql_count.png)

-You should now have working weather station prototype on breadboard.
-This is perfect for testing but probably not suitable for long-term, reliable installation outside.

-To modify this so that it will survive outdoors for a long period you will need to make more permanent connections.
-This will involve some soldering, but don't worry if you've never soldered before - there is a [great blog post and movie](https://www.raspberrypi.org/blog/getting-started-soldering/){:target="_blank"} to get you up to speed.

-## Powering your Weather Station

-POE
-Normal Power supply

-## Keeping your weather station dry

-This is really important.
-If the Pi or any of the electronics gets wet or even very damp, they will fail or start to corrode.
-The Oracle Weather Station uses a small weatherproof enclosure to house the external environmental sensors.
-The key idea is to allow outside air to flow around the sensors but to prevent moisture from reaching them